30-Year-Old Pitcher – Los Angeles Dodgers

 J.P.
 Howell Contract Information:

-Agreed to a one-year, $2.85 million contract with the Dodgers in January of 2013.
+Signed a two-year, $11 million contract with the Dodgers in December 2013.

 To instantly reveal our fantasy analysis of every player – including J.P.
 Howell – simply subscribe now.

 |Last 30 Days

 7 Games: Avg.
 0.8 IP/G